yusufdxb/helix/README.md

 ## Project Direction

-HELIX is being shipped as a **public repo + demo video** — not a paper.
+HELIX is being shipped as a **public repo + demo video**.
 The deliverable is a working self-healing system that other roboticists can install and adapt.
 Four pillars:

 1. **Closed-loop self-healing** — detect → diagnose → recover → explain, on GO2 + Jetson.
 2. **C/C++ on hot paths** — Python is a RAM/latency liability on Jetson at steady-state.
 Hot-path sensing nodes are being ported to C++ (AnomalyDetector landed; HeartbeatMonitor, LogParser, adapter rate-monitor to follow).
 Target: <30% of Python RSS baseline.